 - Insect sting relief treatment for relief from both bites and stings, such as the Sting Eze pen.

 - Antiseptic towelettes for cleaning and disinfecting wounds; we recommend wipes with a benzalkonium chloride (BZK) base such as these Curad Alcohol Wipes.
+(These also work great for cleaning your keyboard.)

 - Antibacterial ointment for protection against infection of burns, cuts, scrapes and other wounds.